SkygearIO/skygear-doc/content/ios/plugin.md

 ### Facebook Authentication

-If you expect your user to log in to your app with a Facebook account, you should have the CocoaPod for SkyKit Facebook integration included.
+If you expect your user to log in to your app with a Facebook account, you should have the CocoaPod for SKYKit Facebook integration included.
 Once you did that, you can call this method to have your user log in to Facebook.

 ``` Objective-C